Home/Reviews/West Elm

 Overall score

 The Mid-Century Desk set the template for modern home-office furniture styling that dozens of competitors have copied.
-The walnut tone, clean lines, and open shelf profile remain as relevant in 2025 as they were at launch.
+Tapered legs, an angular base, and beveled front edges deliver the mid-century silhouette cleanly.
+The Acorn finish — kiln-dried eucalyptus with acacia veneer — adds warmth without going dark.
 One of West Elm's most enduring designs.

 At $599–$799, the Mid-Century Desk is well-priced relative to its visual impact and construction honesty.
 Comparable desks with solid wood frames cost significantly more.
 The veneer construction is a fair trade-off at this price.